dimianx/uap_tasks_assigner/README.md

 $$

 Subject to:
-1. Each task must be assigned to exactly one resource:
+1. Each resource can be assigned to at most one task
 ```math
    \sum_{j=0}^{n} X_{ij} \geq 1, \quad i = 0, 1, 2, \dots, m
 ```

-2. Each resource can be assigned to at most one task:
+2. Each task must be assigned to exactly one resource:
 ```math
 \sum_{i=0}^{m} X_{ij} = 1, \quad j = 0, 1, 2, \dots, n
 ```